Second Sino-Japanese War: Political status of Taiwan

 In 1952, the Treaty of Taipei was signed separately between the ROC and Japan that basically followed the same guideline of the Treaty of San Francisco, not specifying which country has sovereignty over Taiwan.
 However, Article 10 of the treaty states that the Taiwanese people and the juridical person should be the people and the juridical person of the ROC.
 Both the PRC and ROC governments base their claims to Taiwan on the Japanese Instrument of Surrender which specifically accepted the Potsdam Declaration which refers to the Cairo Declaration.

 Disputes over the precise de jure sovereign of Taiwan persist to the present.
 On a de facto basis, sovereignty over Taiwan has been and continues to be exercised by the ROC.
 Japan's position has been to avoid commenting on Taiwan's status, maintaining that Japan renounced all claims to sovereignty over its former colonial possessions after World War II, including Taiwan.

 Traditionally, the Republic of China government has held celebrations marking the Victory Day on 9 September (now known as Armed Forces Day) and Taiwan's Retrocession Day on 25 October.
 However, after the Democratic Progressive Party (DPP) won the presidential election in 2000, these national holidays commemorating the war have been cancelled as the pro-independent DPP does not see the relevancy of celebrating events that happened in mainland China.
 Meanwhile, many KMT supporters, particularly veterans who retreated with the government in 1949, still have an emotional interest in the war.
 For example, in celebrating the 60th anniversary of the end of war in 2005, the cultural bureau of KMT stronghold Taipei held a series of talks in the Sun Yat-sen Memorial Hall regarding the war and post-war developments, while the KMT held its own exhibit in the KMT headquarters.
 Whereas the KMT won the presidential election in 2008, the ROC government resumed commemorating the war.

-Japanese women left in China

-Several thousand Japanese who were sent as colonizers to Manchukuo and Inner Mongolia were left behind in China.
-The majority of these were women, and they married mostly Chinese men and became known as "stranded war wives" (zanryu fujin).

-The Japanese government claims that these women had willingly chosen to stay in China, believing that women thirteen years of age and older were capable of making the decision to stay or leave China.
-Due to this, many women faced legal and cultural concerns about returning to Japan, such as less employment opportunities, less governmental aid and discrimination.
-Many of these women had gotten married and started families with Chinese men, which produced children ineligible to enter Japan due to their lack of Japanese citizenship.
-Additionally, Japan created repatriation legislation determined by both based on age (if they were minors) and if the individual willfully stayed in China or was forcibly separated from Japan.
-Other factors such as poor Sino-Japanese relations as well as poorer communication to rural areas, where many of these women lived, also prevented many Japanese women from returning to Japan.